bobdolectf/Redcon_Web_Workshop/README.md

 ## Getting Started

-A fresh kali is already prebuilt for you running websploit via docker here: <https://bit.ly/3RziogR>
+A fresh kali is already prebuilt for you here: <https://bit.ly/3RziogR>

 Pick an IP and place an X in checked out, if an IP is already checked out please grab one that is free.